housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 [Application Shell - Twitter Lite](https://mobile.twitter.com)
 {: app shell}

-The App Shell consists of all the HTML, CSS and JS that make up the parts of that application that don't convey actual data (or dynamic data retreived from a third-party location).
+The App Shell consists of all the HTML, CSS and JS that make up the parts of that application that don't convey actual data (or dynamic data retrieved from a third-party location).
 Once the app is loaded for the first time, the assets that make up the shell can be retrieved over the network normally.
-A service worker can act like a middleman between the browser and the network allowing us to to cache these resources.
+A service worker can act like a middleman between the browser and the network allowing us to to cache these resources as well.

 ![Service Worker](assets/thinking-prpl/service-worker.png "Service Worker"){: .article-image-with-border }

 Storing the resources that make up the shell in the service worker cache means that when the user loads the application for a second time, the browser can retrieve them from the service worker instead of making network requests.
 This results in **faster page loads on repeat visits**.

-Although using Workbox's CLI can simplify creating a service worker, we would still need to generate a new one every time we make a change to our application.
+Although using Workbox's CLI can simplify creating a service worker, we would still need to remember to create a new one every time we make a change to our application.
 In this case, it might make more sense to integrate Workbox into our build system.
 For example, instead of installing the library globally - we can install it as a dependency:

 {% highlight bash %}
 npm install workbox-cli --save-dev